Voter suppression: Ballot design

 A half-million Americans had their votes disqualified in 2008 and 2010 due to ballot design issues, including confusing instructions.
 The order of politicians on the ballot can also give one candidate an edge, while the length of a ballot can overwhelm voters, pushing them from the electorate for some or all races and increasing the wait times in lines for in-person voters.

 Day-of experience

 Requiring people to travel long distances and/or wait in long lines, for example, suppresses voter turnout.
 Some parties in Europe that have less support among expats have made it much more difficult for them to cast ballots by removing vote by mail options, forcing some to travel hundreds of kilometers.

-Weekend (such as Saturday voting in Australia), also contributes to higher turnout than weekday voting, maybe even more than having Election Day as a recognized holiday.
+Weekend (such as Saturday voting in Australia) also contributes to higher turnout than weekday voting, maybe even more than having Election Day as a recognized holiday.
 A study in the UK found that when the sun sets later in the day, turnout tends to improve.
 In some countries (such as Czechia) elections are held over two or more days.

 The Cost of Voting Index estimates how much more difficult the voting experience is on average in states around the U.S. 78% of respondents in one preferred vote-by-mail to voting in-person.

-Disenfranchisement

-The disenfranchisement of voters due to age, residence, citizenship, or criminal record are among the more recent examples of ways that elections can be subverted by changing who is allowed to vote.
-Most countries set their voting age to 18, thus disenfranchising citizens below that age.
-In many countries, like Germany, disenfranchisement is an additional penalty to certain crimes, such as treason or electoral fraud.
-In others such as India, all prisoners lose the right to vote during the duration of their imprisonment.
-Some jurisdictions may disenfranchise felons for life, including some (but not all) states of the United States of America.